zkat/talks/2015-11-nodefest/slides.md

 To a deduped one where we only have a single copy of the compatible dependencies.
 You'll notice the other package, I'll call it C, has two different incompatible versions?
 That's all we actually need to nest.

-Keep in mind, though, the tree isn't guaranteed to be flat.
-As you see here, if two packages depend on different versions and those versions aren't compatible?
-They'll stay nested.

 ### Flattened tree (#3)

 <`require('foo') !== require('foo')`>